stevekinney/react-and-typescript/lessons/welcome.md

 But, let's assume that you also want to work on some of this stuff locally as well.
 In that case, you're going to want to have the following installed:

 - [NodeJS][].
 This course was tested using the latest LTS release of Node at the time (e.g. 14), but it honestly shouldn't matter much.
 I recommend using [nvm][] to manage which version of Node you're using.
 - You're going to need an editor of some kind.
-I recommend using [Visual Studio Code][].
+I recommend using [Visual Studio Code][vscode].
 But, you likely already have opinions on this topic.

 In case you're morbidly curious about what I'm using as we spend the next several hours together, here is a quick rundown of my setup.